AlexThesys/audio-random-player/README.md

 * Option to specify audio files folder

 ***Description***
+- Overall I tryed to keep my solution simple, solving specifically the problems at hand.
+I didn't attempt to design the system to be a part of something bigger or 'design for the future', although I still tryed to make certain parts of the code reusable.
 - I didn't try to adopt the code style that you use in cryengine in this project because of the time constrains.
 Instead I went with what I am more used to prioritize consistency (although I aslo used clang format).
 - I've intentionaly avoided using std::string and iostream operations.
 I didn't have enough time to find a library with a proper implementation, so I resorted to using C API for string, std io and file io operations.
 - Probably my main desing decision in how the playback is handled.
 Specifically how I count frames played instead of time.
 For this type of radnom container within a timeframe that I had available I went for a simpler solution.
 If were to try and implement sample accurate switching between audio files, then I would've went with counting time.